fagarcia086/admin-panel/README.md

-## dminPanel Demo with Tailwind Theme
+## AdminPanel Demo with Tailwind Theme

 ## Laravel adminpanel, with changed design to Tailwind CSS